 A put option gives the right to sell an ETF at a specific price within a certain time period.

 A put option gives you the potential to profit from a price decline in a specific ETF.
 Therefore, by buying a put option you hope the price of the ETF declines so your put option will increase in value.

-Assume you believe that the price of oil will fall over the next month, and along with it the price of US Oil Fund ETF (USO).
-The ETF currently trades at $32 so you buy a put option that expires one month from now with a strike price of $32.
+Assume you believe that the price of oil will fall over the next month, and along with it the price of US Oil Fund ETF (USO ).
+Let’s say the ETF currently trades at $32 so you buy a put option that expires one month from now with a strike price of $32.

 The put option costs $1.15, or $115 to control 100 shares.
-Therefore the price needs to drop below $30.85—your breakeven point–in order for you to start seeing a profit.
-If the price rises or stays above $32, and you and allow the option to expire, your loss is limited to $115 [see The Total Cost Of ETF Investing].
+Therefore the price needs to drop below $30.85, your break-even point, in order for you to start seeing a profit.
+If the price rises or stays above $32, and you allow the option to expire, your loss is limited to $115 [see The Total Cost Of ETF Investing].

 In general, your loss is limited to the amount you pay for the option.
 As the ETF or stock price falls it eventually reaches your break-even point.
 If it continues to fall your profits continue to rise, but are not infinite since the lowest price an ETF can go is $0.

 Selling or writing a put option means giving someone else (the buyer) the right to sell an ETF at a specified price within a certain time frame.
 In exchange for this, you receive the premium that is paid by the buyer.